So what will happen then?

 My plan is to cut the APD down to size.
 As it stands right now, there are way too many officers and detectives on the force and it’s time to address that.
 Yes, there are complaints about the crime rate in Albany, but here’s the thing: crime is, as of the time that this article was published, down by around 12%.

-While current city leadership deserves the credit for that decrease, it’s nothing impressive.
+While current city leadership deserves the credit for that decrease, it’s not good enough.
+Not even close.
 I will vow to make that decrease even better.
-My goal is to get it under a 30% decrease by the time that my first year is done.
-Let’s see one of my opponents do that.
-They won’t.
-They can’t.
-I can.
-I will.
+My goal is to get it under a 16% decrease by the time that my first year is done.

-Under my plan, around 36 people will be in the unemployment line.
+Under my plan, more then forty people across all departments will be in the unemployment line.
 But don’t let that scare you.
 It’s time to do more with less.
+We need to tighten Albany’s belt and get rid of the bells and whistles.

 Yes, those are drastic cuts, but I will give the APD the tools it needs to succeed.
 Again, it’s all about doing more with less.
 My plans will not put Albany’s citizens in harm’s way.
 In fact, under my leadership, crime will actually decrease even with less boots on the ground.